 * Case involves Countrywide mortgage securities

-* Trustee BNY Mellon argues for approval
+* Trustee BNY Mellon to present case for deal approval

 * Investors including BlackRock, Pimco support accord